goinvo/goinvo.com-2018-old-features/README.md

 This branch is strictly used to deploy to `www.goinvo.com`.
 The ONLY branches to merge into master are the `develop` branch and `hotfix-` branches.

 #### Develop
 This branch is to be used similarly to how we've historically used the master branch.
-All final products will be merged into the `development` branch before being merged into `master`.
+All final products will be merged into the `develop` branch before being merged into `master`.

 e.g. When the feature being developed in a `feature` branch is complete (and tested), you merge that branch into `develop`.
 Then, after more testing, you merge `develop` into `master`.